tektoncd/triggers/docs/README.md

 # Tekton Triggers
 Triggers enables users to map fields from an event payload into resource templates.
 Put another way, this allows events to both model and instantiate themselves as Kubernetes resources.
-In the case of `tektoncd/pipeline`, this makes it easy to encapsulate configuration into `PipelineRuns` and `PipelineResources`.
+In the case of `tektoncd/pipeline`, this makes it easy to encapsulate configuration into `PipelineRun`s and `PipelineResource`s.

 ![TriggerFlow](../images/TriggerFlow.png)
 # Learn more